FrankRay78/troubleshooting-remote-development-teams/README.md

 Offshore development is pretty common these days, but well-performing offshore teams are less so.
 Broken and incomplete features, delivered slower than expected, with increasing tech debt and a degraded codebase, are the hallmarks of outsourced and offshore development.

-Being on the receiving end of a poorly performing remote development team is distressing.
+Being on the receiving end of a poorly performing remote development team is distressing, especially if you've tried everything you can to fix the situation but poor-quality interactions and high levels of rework remain the norm.
 It’s even more upsetting if you previously had an excellent local development team you waved goodbye to.

 Underperformance of remote development teams is an uncomfortable topic for the industry to talk about, particularly if you are in the business of supplying low-cost, offshore developers.
+Recent interest in ‘developer productivity’ by the C-suites is a good indicator of developer teams failing to deliver as management expected.

 Lacking the expertise to manage a remote development team increases the chance of things going wrong, and not having deep enough pockets to withstand the difficulties can be catastrophic.
 Unfortunately, these experiences are only too familiar.